FatimaJHussain/MechaCar_Statistical_Analysis/README.md

 * What metric or metrics are you going to test?

-Cost and Fuel Efficiency is compared across various car manufacturers, and select the best car.
+Cost and Fuel Efficiency is compared across various car manufacturers, and the best car manufacturer is selected.
 * What is the null hypothesis or alternative hypothesis?

-NULL Hypothesis: MechaCar is not cost effecient as compared to others.
+NULL Hypothesis: MechaCar is not cost efficient  as compared to others.
-Alternative Hypothesis: MechaCar is extremely cost effecient.
+Alternative Hypothesis: MechaCar is extremely cost efficient.

 * What statistical test would you use to test the hypothesis?
 And why?

-We should ANOVA, It is used to find the statistical difference between the distribution means from multiple samples and for our case it will be from various car manufacturers.
+We should ANOVA, It is used to find the statistical difference between the distribution means from multiple samples and for our case it will be statistical data from various car manufacturers.

 * What data is needed to run the statistical test?

-We need datasets from other car manufacturers, for performing statistical tests.
+We need datasets with statistical data from other car manufacturers, for performing statistical tests.